ajrgodfrey/WriteR/Documentation/HotKeys.md

 ## Bracketing functions

 The first set of hot keys  is for inserting mathematical brackets one by one, and are used in math mode.
+Use of these hot keys ensure the resulting symbols are allowed to vary in size as required by the context.

 | Hot key | Functionality |
 | --- | --- |